 In a fast-paced local authority environment where those responsible for filling social work vacancies often have dozens of CVs to sift through, it is important to make yours as effective as possible.
-This article will give some brief tips about guiding principles to help your social work CV stand out.
+This article, written by a social work manager, gives brief tips to help your social work CV stand out.

 1. What to avoid

 Some of the things that makes me immediately disregard a CV are: bad formatting; a CV that is not up to date; and too many pages.
 We get sent so many CVs that to look through them all properly would take far too long.
 We need to immediately be able to glance at the first page and know the worker’s current job and their basic details.

 2. Less is more

 Less is always more when it comes to a CV.
 As managers, we know what the role of a social worker is on a child protection team, so instead keep it very brief and expand on the things that you did above and beyond the role.
 This can include specialisms, additional roles or unique experiences.
 Also, try and keep things relevant to the position you are applying for.
 If it is a social work job, I do not need to know what grades you got at school, or the retail jobs you did at the same time.